-The University of Andorra (UdA) is the only public university in the Principality of Andorra, a microstate located in the heart of the Pyrenees.
+The University of Andorra (UdA) is the public university in the Principality of Andorra, a microstate located in the heart of the Pyrenees.
 Higher education in the country began in 1988 with the creation of the School of Nursing and the School of Computer Science, giving rise to the University of Andorra, whose campus has been located in the centre of Sant Julià de Lòria since 2004.

 International relations are one of the UdA’s priorities, as well as the mobility programmes for incoming and outgoing students and staff.
-For this reason it has signed cooperation agreements with about twenty universities around the world and it ensures that the official courses on offer have a semester taught in English.
+For this reason it has signed cooperation agreements with about forty universities around the world and it ensures that the official courses on offer have a semester taught in English.